This psalm, without title in the Hebrew text, is a triple proclamation of God’s holiness, as Isaiah would later do (Isaiah 6:3).

 He is holy.

 i.
-The Lord is great in Zion: “In the Hebrew text the words lie in this order, The Lord in Zion…is great.”
+The LORD is great in Zion: “In the Hebrew text the words lie in this order, The Lord in Zion…is great.”
 (Poole)

 b.
 Let them praise Your great and awesome name: God rightfully receives praise because of His greatness and because He is holy.

 i.
 He is holy: Holiness, at its root, has the idea of apartness.
 It describes someone, or something, which is set apart from other people or things.
 An object can be holy if it is set apart for sacred service.
-A person is holy if they are set apart for God’s will and purpose.
+A person is holy if he is are set apart for God’s will and purpose.

 ii.
 “Holy is a word to emphasize the distance between God and man: not only morally, as between the pure and the polluted, but in the realm of being, between the eternal and the creaturely.”
 (Kidner)